rhysd/Dachs/next/docs/design/draft/module.md

 ### `import .foo.bar` or `import .foo.{a, b, ...}` or `import .foo.*`

-If import path starts with `.`, it means a root of search path is the parent directory of the source file.
-Above all kinds of import paths are available for this.
+If import path starts with `.`, it means the path is relative to a root of search path is the root directory of current project.
+Above all kinds of `import` path specs are available for this.

+The root directory of project is determined in below rules.

+1. If a package file (like `package.json`) is found, the parent directory is regarded as the root directory of the project.
+2. If 1. is not met and there is a source which contains `main()` function, the parent directory of the source is regarded as the root directory of the project.

+Dachs's `import` statement cannot refer parent directory.
+It means that a package file or a source containing `main()` function should be put at the top of repository to refer all the files.
+In other words, they means that 'this directory and sub directories are a package of Dachs'.

 TODO: Add syntax to make an alias of imported module (e.g. `import std.array as A`) for avoiding name conflicts.

 ## Export